 Haiti's food and trade laws have been in place for many years.
 The Ministry of Agriculture, Natural Resources and Rural Development (MARNDR), the Ministry of Public Health and Population (MSPP), the Ministry of Economy and Finance (MEF) and the Ministry of Trade and Industry (MCI) are the primary regulatory authorities for food products; the Congress of Haiti is responsible for rulemaking.
-Many food products from partner countries have market access to Haiti, while other products are prohibited for sanitary reasons (see Appendix III).
+Many food products from partner countries have access to the Haitian market, while other products do not due to sanitary reasons (see Appendix III).